invatechs/sender-js/README.md

 ## Usage overview

 This module provides e-mail sending functionality via Nodemailer or Mailgun modules, and supports sending messages to Slack team collaboration tool.
+The messages can be sent separately or by all three services simultaneously.

 ## Tests